therealhackmeehan/ubacktest_docs/src/content/docs/Examples/adx.md

 2. **-DI (Negative Directional Indicator):** Measures the strength of downward movement.
 3. **ADX (Average Directional Index):** Quantifies trend strength, regardless of direction.

-#### **Key Components:**
-1. **Trend Confirmation with ADX:**
-   - The ADX value indicates whether the market is trending or ranging.
-   - If ADX is **above 25**, it signals a strong trend, making trend-following trades more reliable.

-2. **Entry & Exit Conditions:**
-   - **Buy Signal (+1):** When the **+DI crosses above -DI** and ADX is above 25, indicating a strong uptrend.
-   - **Sell Signal (-1):** When the **-DI crosses above +DI** and ADX is above 25, indicating a strong downtrend.
-   - If ADX is below 25, the market is considered weak or ranging, so no trades are taken.

-3. **Filtering Out Weak Trends:**
-   - Many trend-following strategies suffer from false signals in choppy markets.
-   - The ADX filter ensures that trades are only taken when a strong trend exists, improving signal quality and reducing whipsaws.

 ### Code

 ```python